OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 Random Access Files In Java
 ===========================
-In earlier tutorials we saw how we can use Java's scanner class to read input files in plain text.
+In earlier tutorials we saw how we can use Java's scanner class to read sequential text files.
 Scanners are great for reading files, but we can take a step farther out and conceptualize our data even more abstractly, instead of reading in files as strings we can instead read the raw bytes and then write those bytes to the file.
 By doing this we have no limits on the types of data we can store.
-Before reading this tutorial be sure to check the RandomAccessFile API found
+Additionally, RandomAccessFiles, allow reading and writing anywhere withing the file, jumping to any legal location within the file itself.
-`here <https://docs.oracle.com/javase/7/docs/api/java/io/RandomAccessFile.html>`__.
+Before reading this tutorial be sure to check the RandomAccessFile API found `here <https://docs.oracle.com/javase/7/docs/api/java/io/RandomAccessFile.html>`__.

 Understanding File I/O